UTBootCampGroup2/SaveTV/README.md

 <p align="center"><img src="/assets/images/examples6.png" width="750"/></p>

 ### Featured Section
-  - The featured section displays Tv shows that are currently being broadcasted, as well as shows that __have__ been and __will__ be broadcasted.
+  - The featured section displays Tv shows that are currently being broadcasted.

 ## 3. Installation
   * To view the interface, open index.html in a web browser for the full experience of SaveTV's functionality.
   * [SaveTV Website](https://utbootcampgroup2.github.io/SaveTV/)

 <!-- LANGUAGES USED -->
 ## 4. Built With
 ### Frameworks and Libraries